How farmers see the future

 For over fifteen years we have worked together with an independent research organisation to have access to up to date insights into what the farming community is thinking and how they respond to the ever changing conditions.
 To do this, we conduct a Rural Confidence Survey, interviewing an average of 450 farmers across New Zealand on a quarterly basis.
 Monitoring outlook and general sentiment in the country's major agricultural industries, it is one of the most robust studies of its type.

-• The number of farmers self-assessing their own farm business as unviable increased from last quarter and now sits at nine per cent (six per cent previously).
+• The number of farmers self-assessing their own farm business as unviable decreased from last quarter and now sits at seven per cent (nine per cent previously).